-It is important that you receive two doses of your COVID-19 vaccine at least three weeks apart.
-Full protection against COVID-19 will not occur until about a week after your second dose.
+It is important that you receive two doses of your COVID-19 vaccine.
+There should be at least three weeks between the two doses if you receive the COVID-19 Pfizer [Comirnaty] vaccine; there should be about 12 weeks between the two doses if you receive the COVID-19 Vaccine AstraZeneca.
+Optimal protection against COVID-19 will not occur until about one to two weeks after your second dose.